-- cash collateral requirements that could exist in connection with certain contracts, including gas purchases, gas price and weather hedging and gas storage activities of our Natural Gas Distribution and Competitive Natural Gas Sales and Services business segments, particularly given gas price levels and volatility; - acceleration of payment dates on certain gas supply contracts under certain circumstances, as a result of increased gas prices and concentration of natural gas suppliers; - increased costs related to the acquisition of natural gas; - increases in interest expense in connection with debt refinancings and borrowings under credit facilities; - various regulatory actions; - increased capital expenditures required for new gas pipeline or field services projects; - the ability of RRI and its subsidiaries and any successor companies to satisfy their obligations in respect of RRI's indemnity obligations to us and our subsidiaries or in connection with the contractual obligations to a third party pursuant to which CERC is a guarantor; - the ability of NRG Retail, LLC, the successor to RRI's retail electric provider and the largest customer of CenterPoint Houston, to satisfy its obligations to us and our subsidiaries; - slower customer payments and increased write-offs of receivables due to higher gas prices or changing economic conditions; - the outcome of litigation brought by and against us; - contributions to benefit plans; - restoration costs and revenue losses resulting from natural disasters such as hurricanes and the timing of recovery of such restoration costs; and - various other risks identified in "Risk Factors" in Item 1A of our 2008 Form 10-K.
+- cash collateral requirements that could exist in connection with certain contracts, including gas purchases, gas price and weather hedging and gas storage activities of our Natural Gas Distribution and Competitive Natural Gas Sales and Services business segments, particularly given gas price levels and volatility; - acceleration of payment dates on certain gas supply contracts under certain circumstances, as a result of increased gas prices and concentration of natural gas suppliers; - increased costs related to the acquisition of natural gas; - increases in interest expense in connection with debt refinancings and borrowings under credit facilities; - various regulatory actions; - · increased capital expenditures required for new gas pipeline or field services projects; - the ability of RRI and its subsidiaries to satisfy their obligations in respect of RRI's indemnity obligations to us and our subsidiaries or in connection with the contractual obligations to a third party pursuant to which CERC is a guarantor; - the ability of NRG Retail, LLC, the successor to RRI's retail electric provider and the largest customer of CenterPoint Houston, to satisfy its obligations to us and our subsidiaries; - slower customer payments and increased write-offs of receivables due to higher gas prices or changing economic conditions; - the outcome of litigation brought by and against us; - contributions to benefit plans; - · restoration costs and revenue losses resulting from natural disasters such as hurricanes and the timing of recovery of such restoration costs; and - various other risks identified in "Risk Factors" in Item 1A of this Form 10-Q.

 Certain Contractual Limits on Our Ability to Issue Securities and Borrow Money.
 CenterPoint Houston's credit facilities limit CenterPoint Houston's debt (excluding transition and other securitization bonds) as a percentage of its total capitalization to 65%.
 CERC Corp.'s bank facility and its receivables facility limit CERC's debt as a percentage of its total capitalization to 65%.
 Our \$1.2 billion credit facility contains a debt, excluding transition bonds, to EBITDA covenant.
 Such covenant was modified twice in 2008 to provide additional debt capacity.
 The second modification was to provide debt capacity for the financing of system restoration costs following Hurricane Ike.
+That modification terminates upon the earlier of December 31, 2009 or CenterPoint Houston's issuance of bonds to securitize the costs incurred as a result of Hurricane Ike.
+Non-recourse securitization bonds are not included within the definition of debt for purposes of this covenant.
 Additionally, CenterPoint Houston has contractually agreed that it will not issue additional first mortgage bonds, subject to certain exceptions.